davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 2.md

 - Software that is correct may fail when the assumptions of its design are violated
 	- How it fails matters
 - **Software that gracefully fails is robust**
-	- Design the software to con
+	- Design the software to counteract unforeseen issues or perform graceful degradation of services
+		- Looking at how a program could fail and handling those situations
+	- Cannot be proved, but is a goal to aspire to